servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

-I'll briefly describe the services I didn't mention yet; as for anything else, this piece of code is the best option to start digging into OF deeper :)
+I'll briefly describe the services I didn't mention yet; as for anything else, this piece of code is the best option to start digging into OF deeper.

 `AgentInfo` is a simple type allowing OF to check if an operation is originating from this or some other process.